Eye bags and dark eye circles treatment in Malaysia. What are the non-surgical options?

 The first step in managing infraorbital dark circles is to identify the specific constellation of aetiologic factors present so that a customised therapy can be crafted.
 A spectrum of interventions exist, including non-invasive options such as skincare and lasers to minimally invasive treatments such as soft tissue fillers and microneedling RF.

-Arbutin is a botanical extract with a structure very similar to hydroquinone and has demonstrated similar efficaciousness.
+Arbutin is a botanical extract with a structure very similar to depigmenting agent and has demonstrated similar efficaciousness.
 It works as a competitive antagonist for tyrosinase, which plays a critical role in the pigmentation pathway.
 Arbutin can help achieve melanocyte stabilisation as a means to decrease the pigment deposition in the periorbital region.

 Chemical peeling and microdermabrasion is often combined with other interventions or used alone in the treatment of dark circles.
 This modality is effective in the treatment of dark circles due to both pigment irregularities in the skin as well as contributions from rhytids.